herrera-ignacio/aws_certification/fundamentals/RDS/README.md

 * Leveraging Security Groups (as with EC2 instances), controlling who can _communicate_ with RDS.
 * IAM policies help control who can _manage_ AWS RDS.
 * Traditional username and password can be used to _login_ to the database.
-	* IAM users can now be used too (for MYSQL / Aurora)
+* IAM users be used too (for MYSQL / PostgreSQL/ Aurora)
+	* It works by using an authentication token obtained through IAM & RDS API calls, and has a lifetime of 15 minutes.

 ## RDS vs Aurora